The History of The Mount Sinai Hospital

 1988—Demonstrated how asbestos causes cancerous changes in cellular DNA.

-1987—Along with Yale University School of Medicine, isolated and cloned a structural gene for human tissue factor.
+1987—Along with the Yale University School of Medicine, isolated and cloned a structural gene for human tissue factor.

 1986—Performed the first blood transfusion into the vein of an unborn fetus.